Sarayachak/Gamer_Rands/README.md

 # random-message-generator
-This program generates random messages.
+This program generates random and gaming-related messages.